A little bit of white smoke from the exhaust on a cold morning can just mean steam, and is fairly normal.

 The service teams at each Motorama dealership can help diagnose a smoky engine, find the problem and help you get back on the road sooner and send your car with a clean bill of health.
 Regular servicing is also necessary to keep your car problem-free on the road, so if it’s been a while since your last service, make an appointment soon to prevent any breakdowns from occurring.

-At Motorama we have Brisbane's best service centres located at Moorooka, Browns Plains and Springwood servicing all makes and models.
+At Motorama we have Brisbane's best service centres located at Moorooka, Browns Plains and Springwood.
+We service all makes and models.